 Growing Conditions and General Care

 Pediocactus are difficult to grow on their own roots.
 Therefore, they are cultivated only by skilled and experienced cactus growers.
-The growing medium needs to be porous to drain well and dry out completely.
+The growing medium must be porous to drain well and dry out completely.
 They do best in partial shade and need protection from the sun during the hottest part of the summer.

 These cacti do not like high temperature and humidity levels in greenhouses.
 They like "wind" and should be placed in a well-ventilated position.
 Water them moderately from spring to fall and let the soil dry out between waterings.
 The rest of the year, keep them in dormancy.